shivaraj-arch/searchvideo/README.md

 # searchvideo

 This is a simple search in video application using ccextractor, celery and django.
-To run this example:
+Please install python3, ccextractor , celery and django before the following To run this example:

 1. Clone the repository::